fmalina/revisions-blocl/activism/inandoutofcrisis.md

 history that market freedoms can be equated with the development of political freedoms.

-But militancy by itself won’t be enough.
+But militancy by itself won't be enough.
 Public sector unions and services have been under attack for thirty years now and no effective response has developed during that time.
 That failure is most evident at this moment: given the financial crisis has exposed the spectacular failure of the market and